MultiQC/MultiQC/docs/core/reports/reports.md

 ### Flat plots

 Reports with large numbers of samples may contain flat plots.
-These are rendered when the MultiQC report is generated using [MatPlotLib](http://matplotlib.org/) and are non-interactive (flat) images within the report.
+These are rendered when the MultiQC report is generated in Python using non-interactive (flat) images within the report.
 The reason for generating these is that large sample numbers can make MultiQC reports very data-intensive and unresponsive (crashing people's browsers in extreme cases).
 Plotting data in flat images